 The economy of the country continues to be depressed.
 Lack of foreign investment continues because of the unfavourable business environment.
 There is a serious shortage of cash throughout the country resulting in people needing to spend a great deal of their time queuing for money at the banks.
 The Reserve Bank of Zimbabwe has introduced daily cash withdrawal limits for individuals and organizations.
 There are campaigns to promote the use of plastic money (credit & debit cards) to release pressure on the use of cash.
 In order to ease cash shortages, the Reserve Bank of Zimbabwe has introduced ‘Bond Notes’ but the public is very sceptical of them, resulting in resistance from the public and the corporate world to their use.
 Despite this, the government went ahead and introduced the bond notes.
 We now have bond coins and five and two-dollar bond notes in circulation.
 This has resulted in the rise of inflation and we are beginning to see a differential pricing system.
 Prices are quoted in US dollars, a price for electronic transfers, a price if payment is made through bank-bank transfer, and a price for bond notes.
-The bond notes are supposed to be at par with the US dollar, according to the government.
+The bond notes are supposed to be at par with the US dollar, but they are not.

 Last year’s agricultural season was very poor because we experienced drought in many parts of the country; agriculture is the back bone of Zimbabwe’s economy.
 Many parts of the country did not produce a good harvest which has necessitated supplementary feeding programs.
 Most rural communities were negatively affected and have had to rely on food handouts from drought relief programs initiated by government, church related organizations and many non-governmental organizations.
 On a positive note, however, the current season has had above normal rainfall.
 Generally, the whole country has received good rains.
 We are expecting a good harvest and reduced food shortage pressures.